 Oh, and the francophile in me loved the Rodan!
 A sculpture of Eve in perfect composition with the surrounding garden.

-And after spending 2 hours walking around, I never got to the indoor parts!
+And after spending two hours walking around, I never got to the indoor parts!
 This park is a must-see.
 A must-do.
 A must return to!

 I know.
-It’s unusual for me to not write about the food first.
+It's unusual for me to not write about the food first.
 I always travel via my stomach.
-But I had so much fun doing all the outdoor stuff I had to get to share it first.
-However don’t let my enthusiasm for Grand Rapids outdoor recreational scene fool you, they have great food as well!
+But I had so much fun doing all the outdoor stuff I had to share it first.
+However don't let my enthusiasm for all the outdoor things to do in Grand Rapids fool you – there are some fantastic restaurants in Grand Rapids as well!
 The good thing is I could enjoy it more because I was also exercising in between stuffing my face.

 Here are the highlights: